SSpzcee/Asunder-PHB/phb/md/Gear.md

 Cost: 3k Ryo

-### **Custom Smoke Bombs**

-Once someone's a Chuunin, they have enough pull to get these: smoke bombs designed to your own specifications\!
-Very nice, and such.
-For pricing, first determine the 'level' of smoke bomb you want, which starts at 0 and is modified by...

-Visibility Penalty: \-4 (+0), \-6 (+2), or \-8 (+3)
-Duration: 15 IC (+1), 20 IC (+2), 25 IC (+3), or 30 IC (+5)
-Radius: 5 yards (+1), 10 yards (+2), or 25 yards (+3)
-Range: STR/5 yards (+0), STR/4 yards (+1), or STR/3 yards (+2)

-Requires: Chunnin Rank
-Cost: Level\*1k Ryo

-### **Poison Smoke Bomb**

-Sturdier than regular smoke bombs, and much more dangerous, these are filled with some manner of poisonous vapor.
-They're used like regular smoke bombs, but have a 10 yard radius, a \-4 visibility penalty, and persist for 25 IC.
-When you buy a poison smoke bomb, select a poison (from the Poisons section) which has Inhalation as one of its possible vectors of delivery.
-When you throw the smoke bomb, make a Toxicology roll.
-Anyone who passes through the area must make a Resistance roll against that Toxicology result, or be poisoned.

-Cost: 10k Ryo \+ Dose of Poison

 ### **Soldier Pill**

 The proper name is 'military ration pills', but the term soldier pill is more commonly used among shinobi.
 They're less rations than fast-acting performance-enhancing drugs.
 Though every village has a slightly different recipe, the pills are all marble-sized and black or dark brown.
 When eaten, they have the approximate flavor and texture of sawdust.